 Step 7.
 Roll out to a thickness of 2mm and carefully lift it onto the tart tin, pushing it to the corners.
 Leave the excess pastry to hang over the edge of the tin.
 Pastry shrinks when cooked so I always trim it after it's been baked but you could also trim off the excess before.

 Step 8.
-Blind bake - scrunch up some greaseproof paper and place it on top of the pastry in the tart tin.
+Blind bake - preheat the oven to 180C/160C fan-forced.
+Scrunch up some greaseproof paper and place it on top of the pastry in the tart tin.
 Place some pie weights or baking beans on top and bake in the oven for 20 minutes.

 To Make Ahead and Freeze